• Recipe Index

 A brown baked date cake served on a wooden board.

-I love using (Medjool) dates to add natural sweetness to desserts like these healthy brownies or date balls.
+I love using (Medjool) dates to add natural sweetness to desserts like these healthy brownies or date bliss balls.

 I even love it to sweeten my coffee smoothie.
 It adds fiber and a lovely caramel flavor.
 It's the perfect natural sweetener.